jendave/ancient-wonders/README.md

 ## About

-WORK IN PROGRESS - This module is currently unfinished and does not yet contain all of the rolltables from [Ancient Wonders](https://www.drivethrurpg.com/en/product/505365/ancient-wonders).

 FoundryVTT compendiums for [Ancient Wonders](https://www.drivethrurpg.com/en/product/505365/ancient-wonders) by [Ludic Pen](https://www.ludicpen.com/).

 *Ancient Wonders* is a third-party expansion for Starforged with great system-agnostic compatibility.